 Basically, the Turtle Beach Stealth 600 Gen 2s are a good sequel to an affordable wireless headset: the set looks pretty good, feels pretty good, and sounds great - a no-brainer if you're looking to get a no-nonsense PS5 wireless headset without breaking the bank.

-If you're looking for other acquisitions for new-gen, PS5 gaming then check out our guides on the best TV for PS5, the best 120Hz 4K TVs, the best PS5 external hard drive, and best PS5 SSD options, and the best PS5 monitors.
+If you're looking for other, larger PS5 accessories, then check out our guides on the best TV for PS5, the best 120Hz 4K TVs, the best PS5 external hard drive, and best PS5 SSD options, and the best PS5 monitors.